Remodor/TLD_FireImprovements/README.md

   - Turn Off 0 Heat Fires

     _When taking torches fires can reach 0 heat.
 Enabling this will extinguish the fire._
+  - Restore Lit Torches

+    *When changing location the carried torch sometimes is extinguished.
+This will restore its previous state.*

 - Fire Starters
   - Sort by Igniting Chance